omghax/nulldb/README.txt

 == LICENSE:

-See the LICENSE file for licensing information.
+See the LICENSE.txt file for licensing information.